 In Aleem, when considering whether the adjustment sought was reasonable, the EAT held that the tribunal was entitled to weigh the cost of the adjustment (long term pay protection) – in this case it was noted that it could have easily ran into a six-figure sum – against the employer’s financial position.
 It also noted that the Claimant was free to reject the offer and the terms but she chose to accept it and the contractual terms, including pay, with that role.

-What is a settlement agreement?
-At Waterfront we advise on settlement agreements every week but for our employee clients, signing such an agreement can be a once-in-a-lifetime event.
-If you have been offered a settlement agreement for the first time and you are finding the process confusing or…
+At Waterfront, our specialist employment & HR lawyers advise on settlement agreements every week but for our employee clients, signing such an agreement can be a once-in-a-lifetime event.
+If you have been offered a settlement agreement or you are finding the process confusing or daunting, we are here to help.
+What…